gethinode/hinode/content/en/about.md

 ## How Myrthos was born

 Myrthos is a nickname that I have been carrying online since the year 2000 onward.
 At that moment I had made my first site, named "The Locus Inn", which offered information about Infinity Engine games (like Baldur's Gate, Icewind Dale and Planescape:Torment).
 At that time I was looking for a place to get hosted and settled on blinkingdot.com (which is defunct right now, but someone thinks the domain is worth $5000 :smile:).
-That site was owned by Rendelius, who also owned [rpgdot.com](https://rpgdot.rpgwatch.com/) (of which the content is now hosted at rpgwatch.com).
+That site was owned by Rendelius, who also owned {{< link "https://rpgdot.rpgwatch.com" >}}rpgdot.com{{< /link >}} (of which the content is now hosted at RPGWatch).
 He offered free hosting and that was the point in time where I had to think about a nickname to be used on the forums.
 For a reason I can't recall anymore, I came up with Myrthos.

 ## RPGDot